ipspace/netlab/docs/module/routing.md

 (generic-routing-prefixes)=
 ## Prefix Filters (prefix-lists)

 Prefix filters are lists of conditions (usually known as *lists*) that permit or deny IPv4 or IPv6 prefixes.
-You can use prefix filters in the **match** statements of routing policies to match IPv4/IPv6 routes or next hops.
+You can use prefix filters in the **match.prefix** and **match.nexthop** parameters of routing policies to match IPv4/IPv6 routes or next hops.
 Each prefix filter entry can have these attributes:

 * **action**: A prefix filter entry can **permit** or **deny** matched prefixes (default: **permit**)
 * **sequence**: Statement sequence number.
 When not specified, *netlab* sets a prefix filter entry's **sequence** number to ten times its list position.